giampaolo/psutil/docs/api.rst

 .. function:: process_iter(attrs=None, ad_value=None)

-  Return an iterator yielding a :class:`Process` class instance for all running processes on the local machine.
+  Return an iterator yielding a :class:`Process` instance for all running processes.
   This should be preferred over :func:`psutil.pids` to iterate over processes, as retrieving info is safe from race conditions.